 There are three ways to earn loyalty points, or (same thing) miles.

-- Travel on status-qualifying airlines: This includes flights on American Airlines, Oneworld members and partnering carriers.
-Every time you spend money on airfare for these flights, for every $1 you spend, you’ll earn five miles; therefore, a $250 flight earns you 1,250 redeemable miles and 1,250 Loyalty Points as well.
-Furthermore, if you achieve an AAdvantage Elite Status, you’ll get more miles than five for every $1 spent.
-We’ll discuss the tiers later in this article.
+• Travel on status-qualifying airlines: This includes flights on American Airlines, Oneworld members and partnering carriers.
+Every time you spend money on airfare for these flights, for every $1 you spend, you’ll earn five miles; therefore, a $250 flight earns you 1,250 redeemable miles and 1,250 loyalty points as well.
+Furthermore, if you achieve an AAdvantage Elite status, you’ll get more miles than five for every $1 spent.
+(Tiers are discussed in further detail below.)

 As you accumulate more miles, you progress through four levels of elite status.
-Remember, you earn status based on the number of Loyalty Points you accrue during each 12-month period from March 1 to February 28.
+You earn status based on the number of loyalty points you accrue during each 12-month period from March 1 to February 28.

 Gold status benefits, plus: